-PRINCIPLES REGARDING AMSA POLICY MAKING
+PRINCIPLES REGARDING AMS A POLICY MAKING

-1. SUPPORTS the consideration of the impact of decisions made today on future generations.
+The Am nerican Medical Student Association: 1.
+SUPPORTS the consideration of the impact of decisions made today on future generations.
 (2001)

 PRINCIPLES REGARDING GENETICS

 - 1. OPPOSES the patenting of the unmodified nucleotide and/or amino acid sequences of human genes and/or proteins.
 (2002) - 2.
 RECOGNIZES the value of intellectual property rights in general and SUPPORTS the patenting of specific diagnostic and therapeutic products based on human genetic material.
 (2002) - 3.
 SUPPORTS the mandatory public disclosure of any such similar genetic information that is discovered by an institution within standard, peer-reviewed scientific publishing forums to allow for complete access by all research or other institutions whether public or private.
 (2002)